cymbidium

 Cattleya pumila - Select Seedlings

 An miniature species phenom and an Autumn-blooming favorite!
-These lavender-pink flowers really stand out on their miniature plants; and the seedlings offered here are from a cross between parents selected for their outstanding color and shape!
+These lavender-pink flowers really stand out on their miniature plants; and the seedlings offered here are from a cross between parents selected for their outstanding color and shape ('SanBar Love' x 'Plump Plum' AM/AOS)!
 Typically the foliage is less than six inches tall, a fantastic and compact orchid: great charm as a small blooming plant and can grow into a spectacular specimen!
 Great Cymbidium companion either potted, mounted, or in a hanging wooden basket.

 Established blooming-size seedlings.
 Seedlings are the offspring of pollination; as siblings they may be very similar, yet each is unique and no two are identical in exact color or shape.